mdgeorge4153/hymns/README.md

 ### Places where you can find existing hymn images

+The `extra/` directory contains the hymns that I've put together.

-TODO: if you know of any, let me know!
+TODO: if you know of any others, let me know!

 Generating Sheet Music Using lilypond
 -------------------------------------